Harshith-Maddala/Data_Mining_Team7/README.md

 ## 📊 Key Visualizations
 As part of our project, we provide compelling visualizations to bring the data to life:
 - Genre-wise price distributions
-- Ownership trends by release year
+- Ownership trends by release year and forecasting(time series)
-- Playtime vs. price scatterplots
+- Clustering of similar genres based on price and CCU
 - Peak concurrent user analysis

 ---